bsdelf/barebone-js/README.md

 This is the place where most of your business logic should be implemented in.

-Note, controllers should be stateless.
-Long lived global states should be kept in [context](#srccontext).
+Note, instances of controllers are short lived objects.
+Long lived objects should be kept in [context](#srccontext).

 ### /src/models

-Sequelize models.
+Models are primitive data abstractions.
+Controllers and other high level components rely on models to store data.

 ### /src/context

-Context is global available.
-It is composed by various long lived objects like:
+Context is composed by various long lived objects like:

 - Logger
 - Config